-- 2.9 This policy does not prejudice the requirement for the Licensing Authority to consider each application on its own merits. - 2.10 Nothing in the policy will - Undermine the rights of any individual to apply under the terms of the Act for a variety of permissions and have the application considered on its individual merits; or - Override the right of a person or a body or a Responsible Authority (as defined in the Act) to make representations on an application or to seek a review of a licence or certificate in accordance with the provisions of the Act. - 2.11 All persons have equal rights to make representations concerning applications for premises licenses (and hours of trading) and to receive appropriate consideration to their representations.
-Irrelevant, frivolous and vexatious representations will be disregarded. - 2.12 The Licensing Authority has noted that the vicinity test in respect of relevant representations has been removed and consequently any person can now make a representation. - 2.13 Following Relevant Representations the Licensing Authority will only depart from this Policy where there is satisfactory evidence/information that the Licensing Objectives will be met in full.
+- 2.8 This policy does not prejudice the requirement for the Licensing Authority to consider each application on its own merits. - 2.9 Nothing in the policy will - § Undermine the rights of any individual to apply under the terms of the Act for a variety of permissions and have the application considered on its individual merits; or - Solution Override the right of a person or a body or a Responsible Authority (as defined in the Act) to make representations on an application or to seek a review of a licence or certificate in accordance with the provisions of the Act. - 2.10 All persons have equal rights to make representations concerning applications for premises licenses (and hours of trading) and to receive appropriate consideration to their representations.
+Irrelevant, frivolous and vexatious representations will be disregarded. - 2.11 Following Relevant Representations the Licensing Authority will only depart from this Policy where there is satisfactory evidence/information that the Licensing Objectives will be met in full.
 In cases where a departure occurs, the Licensing Authority shall provide reasons for the departure.

-- 2.14 If an application for a licence or certificate has been made lawfully and there have been no Relevant Representations from Responsible Authorities or other persons, the Licensing Authority will grant the application, subject only to conditions consistent with the operating schedule and any relevant mandatory conditions. - 2.14 To achieve its aims the Council is committed to working in partnership with the Responsible Authorities, local businesses, residents and others towards ensuring the continued success of this Policy in achieving the statutory objectives of the Act.
-In considering these issues the Council will focus on the four statutory Licensing Objectives.
+- 2.12 If an application for a licence or certificate has been made lawfully and there have been no Relevant Representations from Responsible Authorities or other persons, the Licensing Authority will grant the application, subject only to conditions consistent with the operating schedule and any relevant mandatory conditions. - 2.13 To achieve its aims the Local Authority is committed to working in partnership with the Responsible Authorities, local businesses, residents and others towards ensuring the continued success of this Policy in achieving the statutory objectives of the Act.
+In considering these issues the Local Authority will focus on the four statutory Licensing Objectives.